Business Owners Policy (BOP)

 This endorsement extends liability protection for hired autos and non-owned autos.

-- Hired auto liability covers bodily injury and property damage to others resulting from operating autos the business leases.
+- Hired auto liability covers bodily injury and property damage to others as a result of operating autos that it leases.

-- Non-owned auto coverage protects the small business insured when operating a vehicle owned by another.
+- Non-owned auto coverage protects the small business insured who operates a vehicle owned by another.

 Valuable Papers and Records